 An iconic Carneddau bird

 The Chough (pronounced ‘Chuff’), or ‘Brân Goesgoch’ (meaning ‘red-legged crow’ in Welsh), is the rarest member of the crow family and can be found nesting on high, coastal cliffs, in quarries and abandoned buildings.
-Adult Chough have a large wingspan of around 80cm.
-They can live for up to 24 years!
+Adult Chough have a large wingspan of around 80cm and can live for up to 24 years!

 Myths & legends